Young-ook/terraform-aws-eks/examples/blueprint/README.md

 terraform apply -var-file fixture.fargate.tfvars
 ```

-Then, you can deploy an example from publie resource, such as *hello-kube*, [*nginx*](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+Then, you can deploy an example from publie resource, such as [*hello-kuberntes*](https://github.com/paulbouwer/hello-kubernetes), [*nginx*](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 For example, you can check the list of currently running farget nodes after deployment.
 Run kubernetes cli:
 ```
 kubectl get no